Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Experimental results: towards effective fall-prevention systems

-An example of the AND-OR tree use is shown in Figure \ref{fig13:recom}.
+For the $187$ scenarios classified by our OIDA as contradictory, the resulting AND-OR trees are ideally in line with those given by experts for $175$ scenarios.
+The credibility and accuracy of the resulting trees are theoretically justified by the propositions and properties given in Sect.~\ref{section5}.
+Our approach efficiency is confirmed experimentally since our simulations on a real database in the elderly fall prevention context are very encouraging, reaching an accuracy of $93\%$.
+An example of the explanation AND-OR tree use is shown in Fig.~\ref{fig13:recom}.
 We can use the resulting AND-OR trees to generate a list of relevant questions to ask by physicians (or related personnel) in order to update values of obsolete observations and get the newer ones if they exist.
 Furthermore, we can suggest, among the observations contained in the \emph{OR-Sets}, the most likely to be updated based on some priority measures.
-In addition to this, we can help the target user make the right decisions by suggesting the most likely values which can replace the obsolete ones with some prediction precision.
+Besides this, we can help the target user make the right decisions by suggesting the most likely values which can replace the obsolete ones with some prediction precision.
 This may be of great interest in further research.